-10 Best Places to Visit in the UK
+10 of the Best Places to Visit in the UK

-The UK is blessed with an endless number of astonishingly beautiful places, so many in fact it's impossible to narrow the list down to just ten - but here's a start...
+The UK is blessed with an endless number of astonishing places, so many in fact it's impossible to narrow the list down to just ten - but here's a start:

 On the south-western tip of England you'll find its most beautiful county.
 With a population of just over half a million, Cornwall is the ideal peaceful retreat where you can explore quaint villages and golden beaches.
 The stunning Cornish coastline, that spans 433 miles, is the longest in England and is one of the many reasons why Cornwall attracts an estimated 5 million visitors each year.